aedobbyn/year-of-the-donald/donald_abridged.md

 <br>

+Save the output of the model in a vecotr of precited values, `nov.pred`.
-Here's the model and some of the precited vector.
+Print the first ten values of the vector.

 ```r
 nov.pred <- knn(train=nov.train, test=nov.test, cl=nov.train.labels, k=3, prob=T)